HideTheMonkey/Pathinator/README.md

 ![logo](./resources/logo_small.png)

-Pathinator is a Minecraft plugin that allows you to quickly and easily create paths based on the block you are currently standing on.
+Pathinator is a Minecraft plugin that allows you to quickly and easily create paths using the block you're currently standing on.

 For example, if you are standing on a block of `OAK_PLANKS` and you issue a command to create a path of 50 blocks, Pathinator will replace all the blocks in the direction you are facing with `OAK_PLANKS` out to a distance of 50 blocks.
 If you also requested `with lights` Pathinator will add a light (_configurable, defaults to TORCH_) every N<sup>\*</sup> blocks to the side of the path.

-Available on [PaperMC](https://hangar.papermc.io/HideTheMonkey/Pathinator)! (_Only tested on Paper, but should work fine on Spigot and Bukkit servers too._)
+Available on [PaperMC](https://hangar.papermc.io/HideTheMonkey/Pathinator)! (_Works on Spigot servers as well!_)

 ## Creative vs Survival

 In Survival mode, you must have enough material in your inventory to cover the distance requested.
-Additionally, in Survival each relevant tool in your inventory will take 1 damage for each block you replace (_including the clearance space above if carving through a mountain_).
+Additionally, each relevant tool in your inventory will take 1 damage for each block you replace (_including the clearance space above if carving through a mountain_).
 For example, if you have a shovel and a pickaxe and you create a path 10 blocks long through 6 blocks of dirt and 4 blocks of stone, your shovel will take 6 damage and your pickaxe will take 4 damage.
 If you have more than one tool of the same type, Pathinator will take the damage from the tool with the least remaining durability (_taking tool damage is configurable_).

-Additionally you can configure Pathinator to require the correct tools in order to automatically mine the blocks as well as retain the mined material in your inventory.
+Furthermore you can configure Pathinator to require the correct tools in order to automatically mine the blocks as well as retain the mined material in your inventory.

 In Creative mode, you can place as many blocks of any type as you want, with no inventory restrictions or damage to tools.